pugjs/pug-en/src/language/interpolation.md

   #[q(lang="es") ¡Hola Mundo!]
 ```

-You could accomplish the same thing by writing an HTML tag inline with your Pug, but then what's the point of writing the Pug?
-Wrap an inline Pug tag declaration in `#[` and `]` and it'll be evaluated and buffered into the content of its containing tag.
+You could accomplish the same thing by writing an HTML tag inline with your Pug...but then, what's the point of writing the Pug?
+Wrap an inline Pug tag declaration in `#[` and `]`, and it'll be evaluated and buffered into the content of its containing tag.

 ### Whitespace Control

 The tag interpolation syntax is especially useful for inline tags, where whitespace before and after the tag is significant.

 By default, however, Pug removes all spaces before and after tags.
 Check out the following example:

 ```pug-preview
 p